Home Chemistry Substance Chlorine Dioxide

 Chlorine Dioxide

-Chlorine dioxide (chemical formula ClO2) is a yellowish-green gas or disinfectant which uses mainly for the treatment or production of drinking water.
-Chlorine dioxide is a toxic chemical compound that has serious side effects.
-Commercially, chlorine dioxide is produced by reacting sodium chlorate with sulfur dioxide or hydrochloric acid in a strong sulfuric acid medium.
+Chlorine dioxide (chemical formula ClO2) is a yellowish-green gas or disinfectant always handled in an aqueous solution and uses mainly for the treatment or production of drinking water.
+It is a toxic chemical compound that has a pungent odor similar to chlorine and nitric acid.
+The chemical compound chlorine dioxide has serious side effects when uses in large amounts.
+Commercially, chlorine dioxide is generated or made by reacting sodium chlorate with sulfur dioxide or hydrochloric acid in a strong acid medium.
+Chlorine dioxide is soluble in water to form a yellowish-brown solution.
+Therefore, chlorine dioxide does not hydrolyze when it enters water but strong acids can decompose it into chlorine and oxygen.

 Chlorine dioxide chemical formula ClO2, structure, production, properties and uses for water treatment and disinfection

-The yellow gas condensed to a reddish-brown liquid between 11 °C. Chlorine dioxide is soluble in water to form a yellowish-brown solution.
-It does not hydrolyze when enters into water.
-Strong acids can decompose chlorine dioxide into chlorine and oxygen.
-We used very small quantities of chlorine dioxide for the disinfection of drinking water.
+The yellow gas condensed to a reddish-brown liquid between 11 °C. We used very small quantities of chlorine dioxide for the disinfection of drinking water.
 When used in large quantities, it should be dangerous for human health.

-The explosive gas Chlorine dioxide may be prepared by heating potassium chlorate at 90 °C with moist oxalic acid.
+The explosive gas chlorine dioxide may be prepared or generated by heating potassium chlorate at 90 °C with moist oxalic acid.
 The liberated carbon dioxide can dilute the explosive gas.
-It makes advantages for the production of such chemical compounds.
+Therefore, it makes advantages in the generation of chlorine dioxide.

-Commercially, the gas is manufactured on a massive scale by reacting sodium chlorate with a suitable reducing agent such as methanol, hydrogen peroxide, or sulfur dioxide in a strong acid medium.
-Hydrochloric acid is also used as a reducing agent but hydrochloric acid contaminates the product with chlorine.
+Commercially, the chlorine dioxide gas is generated on a massive scale by reducing sodium chlorate (NaClO3) solution with a suitable reducing agent such as methanol, hydrogen peroxide, or sulfur dioxide in a strong acid medium.
+Hydrochloric acid may also used as a reducing agent but hydrochloric acid contaminates the product with chlorine.

 2 NaClO3 + SO2 + H2SO4 → 2 ClO2 + 2 NaHSO4

-Methanol or hydrogen peroxide is the best reducing agent for ClO2 production because they do not co-produce elemental chlorine.
+Methanol or hydrogen peroxide is the best reducing agent in the ClO2 generation process because they do not produce any elemental chlorine gas.

 Pure ClO2 is obtained by the reduction of silver chlorate with dry chlorine gas.
 The evolved ClO2 gas condensed to a liquid.